Asphalt vs Bitumen

 Bitumen is a chemical form of hydrocarbon which is insoluble in water.
 But it has the property to completely dissolve in benzol, alkalies, alkaline carbonates, chloroform, bisulphide, naphtha, coal tar, petroleum spirits, oil of turpentine.
 This is the key difference between bitumen and asphalt.

 It’s produced from 87% of carbon, 11% of hydrogen, 2 % of oxygen.
-The bitumen may have black or brown in color and it may produce in a solid, semi-solid state.
+The bitumen may be black or brown in color and it may be produced in a solid, semi-solid state.

 Advantages of Bitumen